 You Know What Happens When You Assume

 As I always do, I tried to kindly smooth things over.
-No go.
-An overreaction of this magnitude was not normal nor based on anything I actually typed.
-Assumptions were flying everywhere with my character and experience being questioned with the use of adjectives that were clearly an overreaction.
-Verbiage that is never used by true professionals.
+However, an overreaction of this magnitude was not typical nor based on anything I typed.
+Assumptions were flying everywhere, with my character and experience being questioned using adjectives that were an overreaction.
+Verbiage that true professionals never use.

 The lessons to be learned?

 - Do not assume the other side knows what you know but didn’t take the time to state.